JohnSnowLabs/johnsnowlabs/docs/en/alab/test_project_configuration.md

   nav: annotation-lab
 ---

-Annotation Lab offer testing features for projects that reuse existing models/rules.
+Generative AI Lab offer testing features for projects that reuse existing models/rules.
 In other words, if a  project's configuration references one or several (pre)trained models/rules it is possible to check how efficient those are when applied on custom data.
 The `Test Configuration` feature is available on the `Train` page, accessible from the Project Menu.
 During the training, a progress bar is shown on the top of the train page to show the status of the testing.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.2.0/test.png" style="width:100%;"/>